 8. Parenting responsibilities belong to you.
 Don't be tempted to have your new boyfriend take on any parenting roles until it seems reasonable.
 What do I mean?
 For example, it would be weird to have him pick your child up from practice until he's a regular fixture in your life.
 And don't even think about having him discipline your children.
 Your kids will resent it and may even end up holding a grudge against him.

 9. Balance your priorities.
 Even if your child's out-of-town games give you the opportunity to spend some alone time with your new boyfriend, you need to think it through.
 If your presence at the game would mean the world to your child, find an alternate time to be with your boyfriend.
 Like maybe when they are spending the weekend with their Dad or are away on a camping trip.

 10. Break-ups can be hard.
 If you've taken it slow and developed the relationship over time, breaking up can be hard for both you and your children.
 Unfortunately, loss and change are part of life.
 Sit down with your kids, explain the situation, and listen to their concerns.
 And give them and yourself time to heal before jumping back into the dating pool.

 If you're not quite sure you're ready to start actually going out to meet men at bars and other social gatherings, you might consider online matchmaking.
-For help finding Mr. Right check out SingleParentMeet.com which allows you to narrow the field by specifying age, education level and more.
-Best of all, it's just for single parents.
+For help finding Mr. Right, check out Match.com where you can Find Singles Near You for FREE.
+You'll be able to narrow the field by specifying age, education level and more.

 For more dating tips, check out the following articles: